destinyson7/lsh-Shell/README.md

     * env.c         - setenv and unsetenv commands
     * jobs.c        - jobs command
     * redirection.c - helper file for executing input and output redirection
-    * upArrow       - up arrow functionality
+    * upArrow.c       - up arrow functionality

 ### Functioning
     * cd <directory path>                       - Changes directory to the given path.
 Changes to shell home if no directory is provided